More Than Just a Flower: The Orchid’s Manifold Faces

 Orchids — More Than Just a Flower

-Orchids also have several uses, in addition to their being ornamental plants.
+Orchids also have several uses in addition to being ornamental plants.
 The vanilla seed capsule is a common ingredient used in baking.
-Derived from Vanilla planifolia orchid, it is also used in beauty products like perfume and aromatherapy oils.
+Derived from the Vanilla planifolia, it is also used in beauty products like perfume and aromatherapy oils.

 Certain orchids are also used for food or food supplements.
-For instance, the leaves of one species Anoectochilus have been sold as a vegetable in Malaysia, and the leaves of Dendrobium salaccense are cooked and added as a seasoning with rice.
+For instance, the leaves of one species, Anoectochilus, have been sold as a vegetable in Malaysia, and the leaves of the Dendrobium salaccense are cooked and added as a seasoning with rice.
 In 2005, chef Choo Kwang Keong tried to introduce the eating of orchids in Singapore.
 Classes were held at the Mandai Orchid Garden as part of the Singapore Food Festival, to teach people how to cook with orchids.11

 Some orchids have been used in folk medicines and cures.
-In the Malay Peninsula region, women in Malaysia would make a drink from the boiled leaves of Nervilia aragoana to prevent sickness after childbirth.
-In Malacca, boils are treated with a poultice made from Oberonia anceps .
-12 In India, there has been study made on some orchids as traditional medicine.13
+In the Malay Peninsula, women in Malaysia would make a drink from the boiled leaves of the Nervilia aragoana to prevent sickness after childbirth.
+In Melaka, boils are treated with a poultice made from the Oberonia anceps.12 In India, there has been studies on some orchids as traditional medicine.13

-Singapore Botanic Gardens — The Powerhouse for Orchid Hydridisation Research
+Singapore Botanic Gardens – The Powerhouse for Orchid Hybridisation Research

-Henry Nicholas Ridley, who was the first Director of the Singapore Botanic Gardens from 1888 till 1912, also contributed to the identification of orchids in Malaya.
-When collecting plant specimens, he made conscious effort to collect orchids for the herbarium, for the purpose of study, cultivation and exchange.
-Published records show that he had described 13 orchid genera and about 200 new species.
-In 1893, he described the first orchid hybrid, Vanda Miss Joaquim; and in 1896, he wrote the first account of orchids in the Malay Peninsula.17
+Henry Nicholas Ridley, the first Director of the Singapore Botanic Gardens from 1888 to 1912, also contributed to the identification of orchids in Malaya.
+When collecting plant specimens, he made conscious effort to collect orchids for the herbarium for the purpose of study, cultivation and exchange.
+Published records show that he described 13 orchid genera and about 200 new species.
+In 1893, he described the first orchid hybrid, Vanda Miss Joaquim, and in 1896 he wrote the first account of orchids in the Malay Peninsula.17

-A Tissue Culture Laboratory was established in the Gardens in the early 1970s to experiment on tissue culture of orchids.
-By 1978, the Laboratory started a service to assist local orchid growers and breeders.22 Economically driven, the Laboratory contributed to mass propagation of selected orchid hybrids to enable local orchid industry to gain an edge over competition from Thailand and Malaysia in the cut-flower market.
-Free flowering and robust orchid hybrids that last long in vases were the preferred choice.
+The Tissue Culture Laboratory was established in the Gardens in the early 1970s to experiment on tissue culture of orchids.
+By 1978, the laboratory started a service to assist local orchid growers and breeders.22 Economically driven, the laboratory contributed to the mass propagation of selected orchid hybrids to enable the local orchid industry to gain an edge over competition from Thailand and Malaysia in the cut-flower market.
+Free-flowering and robust orchid hybrids that last long in vases were the preferred choice.

-The Orchid Enclosure was first opened to the public in 1955.
-The hugely popular enclosure was expanded with time and the National Orchid Garden was opened at the end of 1995, exhibiting an extensive range of orchids.
+The Orchid Enclosure was opened to the public in 1955.
+The hugely popular enclosure was expanded over time, and the National Orchid Garden was opened at the end of 1995 which exhibited an extensive range of orchids.
 In order to cultivate and research the orchid species growing in higher altitudes and from temperate climates, the Cold House, also known as the Temperate House, was built in 1972.
-And in 2004, it was replaced by the Cool House Conservatory, which was constructed in the National Orchid Garden.23 As at 2009, Tan Wee Kiat reported that there were more than 1,000 orchid species and 2,000 hybrids in the collection.24 The Gardens has also registered more than 400 hybrids.25
+In 2004, it was replaced by the Cool House Conservatory, which was constructed in the National Orchid Garden.23 As at 2009, Tan Wee Kiat reported that there were more than 1,000 orchid species and 2,000 hybrids in the collection.24 The Gardens has also registered more than 400 hybrids.25

 Saving Native Orchids

-More than 90% of the 221 species of Singapore’s native orchids have become endangered, vulnerable, rare or extinct.26 Since 1991, a programme was started to conserve the orchid species of Singapore.
-These native orchids are slowly becoming extinct due to aggressive urbanisation and diminishing natural habitats.
-Three main strategies are proposed:
+More than 90 percent of the 221 species of Singapore’s native orchids have become endangered, vulnerable, rare or extinct.26 In 1991, a programme was started to conserve the orchid species of Singapore.
+These native orchids were slowly becoming extinct due to aggressive urbanisation and diminishing natural habitats.
+Three main strategies were proposed:

 a.
 Artificial propagation